bruceravel/synchrotron_pop_up_book/script.md

  * (UU Text in parens) with the "UU" marker indicates a unit of measure, which will be explained on the back cover.
 This text is red.
- * (BL Text in parens) with the "BL" marker indicates a beamline acronym.
-There will be links to further information on the bank cover.
-This text is green.
  * **Bold text** in a description usually refers to a nearby papercraft element.
- * Longer URLs will be shortened using bit.ly.
+ * URLs in the printed material are written without the leading `http://`, which is included here so  that proper links are created from the markdown source.
  * All other text is the actual content of the book.